dlang-community/D-YAML/docsrc/tutorials/getting_started.rst

 First, we import the *yaml* module.
 This is the only module you need to import to use D:YAML - it automatically imports all needed modules.

-Next we load the file using the *yaml.load()* function - this loads the file as **one** YAML document and throws *YAMLException*, D:YAML exception type, if the file could not be parsed or does not contain exactly one document.
+Next we load the file using the *Loader.load()* method. *Loader* is the struct used for parsing YAML documents, and *load()* is a method that loads the file as **one** YAML document and throws *YAMLException*, D:YAML exception type, if the file could not be parsed or does not contain exactly one document.
 Note that we don't do any error checking here in order to keep the example as simple as possible.

-*yaml.Node* represents a node in a YAML document.
+*Node* represents a node in a YAML document.
 It can be a sequence (array), mapping (associative array) or a scalar (value).
 Here the root node is a mapping, and we use the index operator to get subnodes with keys "Hello World" and "Answer".
-We iterate over the first, as it is a sequence, and use the *yaml.Node.get()* method on the second to get its value as an integer.
+We iterate over the first, as it is a sequence, and use the *Node.get()* method on the second to get its value as an integer.

 You can iterate over a mapping or sequence as if it was an associative or normal array.
 If you try to iterate over a scalar, it will throw a *YAMLException*.

-You can iterate over subnodes using yaml.Node as the iterated type, or specify the type subnodes are expected to have.
+You can iterate over subnodes using *Node* as the iterated type, or specify the type subnodes are expected to have.
 D:YAML will automatically convert iterated subnodes to that type if possible.
 Here we specify the *string* type, so we iterate over the "Hello World" sequence as an array of strings.
 If it is